edgio-docs/edgio-docs/guides/static_prerendering.md

 ## Prerendering with traffic data

-The XDN can choose which pages to prerender based on site traffic, ensuring most popular pages are always prerendered.
+The XDN can choose which pages to prerender based on site traffic, ensuring the most popular pages are always available in the edge cache.

 ### Example: Basic Usage